billoxbury/billoxbury.github.io/_posts/2022-02-10-plosone-topic-tree.md

 {% include gallery id="gallery1" %}

-This post is about a pleasant exercise I set myself, to scan the entire tree of PLOS ONE topics, asking:
+This post is about a short exercise to scan the entire tree of PLOS ONE topics, asking:

 1. how does one extract and represent this tree?
 2. are the article counts per topic _consistent_ e.g. in the sense that each count is the sum of the counts at the leaves of the corresponding subtree?